Is there a required deposit?

 Yes.
 The Montessori Academy uses the FACTS Management Program for families who want a deferred payment plan.
 The FACTS Management program annual fee is $43.
 You may choose to have direct debit from your checking or savings account, a monthly charge to your credit card, or monthly invoicing.
 Please click here for FACTS sign up instructions.

 Does Montessori Academy Edison Lakes offer a multi-sibling discount?

 Yes.
 First child is full tuition, second child receives a 10% discount; third child receives a 20% discount; fourth and subsequent siblings receive a 30% discount each.
 Sibling discounts are adjusted as number of siblings exit.

-Yes. the Academy sets aside a percentage of the budget to offer tuition scholarship assistance to families.
+Yes.
+The Academy sets aside a percentage of the budget to offer Tuition Assistance to families.
 Parents must apply to FACTS Grant & Aid for evaluation of need.
 The required tuition deposit for families applying for Tuition Assistance is $250.00, instead of the $500.00.
-TMA gives priority to returning families and awards a percentage of the assistance needed based on the funds available and family qualified need.
-We believe that the tuition is the family's responsibility and we offer assistance so that children can continue their education at the Academy as they move up through the levels.
-Tuition scholarship assistance applications are available through the link on our Tuition Assistance page as well as in the Director of Finance's office.
+TMA gives priority to returning families and awards a percentage of the Tuition Assistance needed based on the funds available and family qualified need.
+We believe that the tuition is the family's responsibility and we offer Tuition Assistance so that children can continue their education at the Academy as they move up through the levels.
+Tuition Assistance applications are available through the link on our Tuition Assistance page as well as in the Director of Finance's office.

 Does Montessori Academy Edison Lakes accept credit cards for tuition payments?

 Yes.
 Payment for services (tuition, athletics, enrichment activities, etc.) can be paid with a credit card.
 There is a 3% fee for credit card payments.
 The 3% fee is not applicable for donations made to the school.
 Credit card payments are not accepted for payment of Scrip card purchases.

 What are the Elementary and Adolescent activity fees?